-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

-Now that 2021 is well underway and vaccines are being rolled out across the country, many people are taking stock of their personal finances and, in many cases, trying to get things back in order after the challenges of last year.
+Now that vaccines have rolled out across the country, many people are taking stock of their personal finances and working to get things back in order after the challenges of last year.
 And while it may seem counterintuitive to think about credit cards if you’re still having money issues due to the pandemic, the right credit card can be a useful tool in your financial arsenal.

 How?
 Well, a new credit card could help by temporarily letting you finance the things you need to buy at 0% interest, or consolidating debt at a lower interest rate.
-Or perhaps you just want to make sure you’re earning as many rewards as possible when you’re ordering online or having food delivered to your home.
+Or perhaps you just want to make sure you’re earning as many rewards as possible when you’re ordering online or having food delivered to your home, or booking that long-needed vacation as travel begins to resume.

 Citi® Double Cash Card: Best for flat-rate cash back